ricbencar/shallow-water-waves/README.md

 ### 3. Interpolation of Wave-Height Ratios:

   A predefined 25-row table is used:
   tableX: Values ranging from 2.3 to 3.5 representing H̃_tr.
   col1 to col7: The table columns contain characteristic ratios relative to Hrms (i.e. Hᵢ/Hrms).

   Natural cubic spline interpolation is performed for each column at the value H̃_tr, thereby obtaining the dimensionless ratios Hᵢ/Hrms.

 ### 4. Conversion to Dimensional Quantities:

-    The dimensional wave heights (in meters) are then calculated using:
+  The dimensional wave heights (in meters) are then calculated using: H = (Hᵢ/Hrms) * Hrms where (Hᵢ/Hrms) are the interpolated values from the table.

-    plaintext

-    H = (Hᵢ/Hrms) * Hrms

-    where (Hᵢ/Hrms) are the interpolated values from the table.

 ### 5. Report Generation:

   A detailed report is generated which includes:
   The input parameters (Hm0 and d).
   The computed intermediate values (m0, Hrms, Htr, H̃_tr).
   The dimensionless wave heights (H/Hrms) as directly interpolated.
   The dimensional wave heights (in meters) computed from Hrms.
   Diagnostic ratios computed from the wave-height values.

 ### Compilation Instructions:

   To compile this application using g++ on a Windows system, use a command similar to the following:

 bash